openbabel/documentation/FileFormats/ChemDoodle_JSON.rst

 ChemDoodle JSON (cdjson)
 ========================

-**ChemDoodle JSON format is the native way to present data to**

-the ChemDoodle Web Components.
+**The native way to present data to the ChemDoodle Web Components**